Universal Orlando Resort’s Rides and Attractions (excluding Harry Potter)

 2) JURASSIC PARK RIVER ADVENTURE

 On the Jurassic Park River Adventure water ride, you plunge down an 85-foot waterfall to escape a T. Rex.
 You know, yawn.
 (Kidding.)
 We really liked this ride because we’re very familiar with the movie franchise, and there’s a lot to see and react to before you’re drenched in water like a rat.
 And you will be drenched.
 Maybe skip the mascara that day.
 Height requirement is 42” for this one, and it’s not really scary to most except very young kids.
+UPDATE: Universal is adding even more to their Jurassic Park area, so we’re excited to see what the new attractions will be.

 Dr. Doom’s Fearfall ride in Marvel Town is two towers that reach 200 feet tall.
 You’re “rocketed skyward, 185 feet into the air, then hurled back down faster than the force of gravity itself.”
 Yep.
 This ride “accelerates faster than the space shuttle” (astronaut diapers, anyone?) and is recommended for teens.
 Thank goodness because that meant I didn’t have to go on it and could instead clutch my stomach as I saw my two precious babies go flying into the sky.
 Of course they loved it because their frontal lobes are not yet developed.
 UPDATE: My younger teen son (now 14) really, really, really loved this ride and he went on it many times.
 He found it super easy to get on as a Single Rider, but I still went with him a couple of times.
 Our only complaint was that it’s over too quickly.
+UPDATE: My younger son (16) likes this one a lot and he went on it many times.
+He found it super easy to get on as a Single Rider, but I still went with him a couple of times.
+Our only complaint was that it’s over too quickly.

 4) CAT IN THE HAT/SEUSS LANDING